To R.I.C.E. or not to R.I.C.E.?

 E – Elevate: Raise the limb to reduce swelling in the very early phase.

-A – Avoid anti-inflammatories: Let your body’s natural healing response do its job (remember: a bit of inflammation can be a good thing!).
+A – Avoid anti-inflammatories: Let your body’s natural healing response do its job (remember: a bit of inflammation can be good).

 C – Compress: Use compression to limit swelling.